History of the KTC

 The Kitchen Theatre Company burst on the scene in 1991.
 It was the dream of a group of talented and determined theater artists to create a place where they could work together and hone their craft.
 Led by Matt Tauber and Tim O'Brien, the Kitchen Theatre Company made an auspicious debut with its ambitious production of Sam Shepard's Buried Child.
 The season choices were bold and brash.
 The productions were infused with the high energy and drive of hungry young artists setting out to change the world.

-For the first three seasons, the company produced in several venues in the downtown area–Ithaca Music Hall and then the Women's Community Building–before joining the new arts organization complex forming in the Clinton House.
+For the first two seasons, the company produced in several venues in the downtown area–Ithaca Music Hall and then the Women's Community Building–before joining the new arts organization complex forming in the Clinton House.
 The KTC was the first tenant in the building and opened its season while the renovations were being completed around them.

+Season 3 included Jemal Diamond as Associate Artistic Director.
 For the fourth through the sixth seasons, Norm Johnson, Jr. took up the artistic reins.
 Norm championed the challenging and difficult over easy entertainment.
 Under Norm, the theater also served as a launching pad, giving main stage opportunities to promising students, notably Jesse Bush and Joe Calarco.
 Joe, now a recipient of both a Helen Hayes and Lucille Lortel Award, returned during the 2001-2002 season to direct his award-winning Shakespeare's R&J.

 After three years of nurturing the KTC, Norm stepped down and Rachel Lampert stepped up to the plate.